dnoice/Spatial-Directory-Explorer/README.md

 **Welcome to the future of file navigation!**

+**Warning** This codebase is still under develpment.
+It has a great jumping off point and all logic is solid.

 Gone are the days of boring, endless tree views that make your eyes glaze over.
 Say hello to a spatial journey through your files where directories become galaxies waiting to be explored!

 ![Spatial Directory Explorer in Action](assets/banner-image.png)